userfrosting/learn/07.users/01.user-accounts/docs.md

 ### Theme

 **Partially implemented**.
 You may specify the name of a Sprinkle to be dynamically loaded for this user on each request.
 This can effectively be used to provide per-user theming options.
-See, for example, the `root` Sprinkle, which is used to provide some custom styling for the root user account.

 >>>>>> The preferred way to add additional user fields is by creating a separate table that is linked to the `users` table as a one-to-one relationship.
 See the recipe ["extending the user model"](/recipes/extending-the-user-model) for a guide on how to do this in your Sprinkle.